BIOL-010 Issues in Biology

 Examines the genetic and biological basis of gender difference, the unique biology of the female body and women's health care issues.
 Topics include female reproductive anatomy and the menstrual cycle, pregnancy and birth, developmental differences in the sexes, and reproductive technologies.
 Also covers problems such as breast cancer, premenstrual syndrome and osteoporosis.
 Includes the role of women in the health care system as well as biology and science in general.
 Not for biology major or minor credit.
 Same as WMST-250.

 A workshop style course that examines Mendelian, population, molecular and quantitative genetics.
 Laboratory topics include the structure and function of nucleic acids, bioinformatics, and the use of molecular techniques to study human disease and evolution.
-Prerequisite: BIOL-102 or permission of the instructor.
+Prerequisite: BIOL-102 or instructor's permission.

 BIOL-202 Systematic Biology